0xSR42/notes/notes-on-governance.md

 beings undertake some cause (karma) or effect (phala) to change things around them.
 If you know what others are thinking, you can predict future to some degree.
 Reincarnation is a future being continuing the work of a deceased one.
-Law of Karma is more general than tit for tat and entails a Karmic cycle.
+Law of Karma is more general than tit-for-tat and entails a Karmic cycle.
 (Psychology, Gita)

 To be able to govern effectively you need to understand the history,